 The Village is dedicated to supplying drinking water that exceeds all state and federal standards.
-As new challenges to drinking water safety emerge, we remain vigilant in source protection, conservation and community education, while continuing to serve the needs of all water users.
+As new challenges to drinking water safety emerge, the Village remains vigilant in source water protection, conservation and community education, while continuing to serve the needs of all water users.

 Informed customers are our best allies.
-We welcome any questions, comments or if you want a printed copy of this report please contact Mike Fenwick at 708.358.5700 or email publicworks@oak-park.us.
+Questions and comments are welcome.
+For a printed copy of this report please, contact the Water & Sewer Superintendent at 708.358.5700 or email publicworks@oak-park.us.

-2015 Violation Summary
+2018 Violation Summary

-The Village of Oak Park is proud to report that no violations were received in the 2015 sampling year.
+The Village of Oak Park is proud to report that no violations were received in the 2018 sampling year.